paulkass/jira-vim/README.md

     Plug 'paulkass/jira-vim'

+### Dependencies on Python

+Please compile Vim with python3 for this plugin to function properly.

+Then install the `requirements.txt` file with pip.
+Usually the command is

+    pip install -r requirements.txt

 ## Documentation

 I think I put most of the good stuff into `:help jiravim`, so definitely check that out for information about the commands and how to get the show on the road.